dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 You will see all the totals are the same; however the disaggregation of the data is different as the data has been seperated by new categorizations.

-This should be a review of concepts from the event fundamentals course; however if there are questions you can explain this concept a bit more by referring to the examples you will have on screen.
+This should be a review of concepts from the event fundamentals course; however if there are questions you can explain this concept a bit more as needed.

 #### STOP - Perform Exercise 1

 ### Review the line list functionality in Event Reports

 > The line listing functions in event reports have been replaced by the **line listing app**.
 We will utilize the line listing app to create line lists for the remainder of the session after this example, but to compare features for those who are familiar with event reports we will just do a quick review of how line lists work in event reports.
-If you feel this is not needed, you can go ahead and skip this section.
+If you feel this is not needed, you can skip this section.

 In this exercise we will create a line list using an Electronic Immunization Registry.